The importance of corporate social responsibility

 All these practices are invaluable to improving the corporate social responsibility of your business and encouraging others within your company to adhere to the principles is vital.

-However, it needs to be understood that the example you set as a business leader filters down to your staff.
+However, it needs to be understood that the example you set as a business leader filters down to your team.
 It’s not a great idea to preach about car sharing or driving low-emissions vehicles if you’re turning up to work in the latest petrol-guzzling sports car.
 That’s a case of do as I say and not as I do!

 Whether you’re managing two members of staff or 2,000, the responsibility for upholding the standards you want others to view so positively needs to come from the top.